sergioB79/theForge/site/forge/content/forge/movies/rejected/good-time.md

 SUBTITLE: Velocity Without Transformation

+INFO:
+A rigorously engineered anxiety spiral that mistakes unbroken velocity for genuine narrative development.
+Its world is vivid and morally abrasive, yet remains descriptive rather than truly interrogative.
+When the adrenaline fades, what lingers is sensation and mood, not a reshaped inner framework.
+Powerful as an experience, but too structurally and ethically thin to anchor Forge-level consideration.

 This film has craft, nerve, and a controlled sense of descent—but Forge-canonical work must leave a moral or psychological structure behind once the adrenaline is removed. *Good Time* leaves an afterimage, not an architecture.

 ❌ WHY THIS FILM DOES NOT BELONG IN THE FORGE